Nothing Is Impossible (song)

-Composition and genre
+Composition

 The song was written by Joth Hunt.

 In 2011, Planetshakers released the song Nothing Is Impossible, the song was recorded live, Joth Hunt featuring Israel Houghton leading the worship song, from the album Nothing Is Impossible (2011).

 In 2014, Planetshakers released the song Nada Es Imposible, the song was recorded in studio, Joth Hunt featuring Lucía Parker leading the worship song, from the album Nada Es Imposible (2014), the band's first album in Spanish.

 In the 2015, Planetshakers released the song Nothing Is Impossible in a pop-style, songwriter Joth Hunt added some more lyrics to the song, featured on the album Outback Worship Sessions.

 In the 2016, Planetshakers released Nothing Is Impossible in an electronic style, featured on the album Momentum (Live in Manila).

 In the 2018, Planetshakers released Nothing Is Impossible the first remix in (EDM Remix) an electronic dance style, appears in the album Heaven on Earth.

 Critical reception

-Russ Hutto, for The Worship Community, says, the track Nothing is Impossible.
-It is a great song, and features Israel Houghton.
-The song has a strong classic U2 guitar vibe which really drives the song.
-The Blend between the vocals of Israel Houghton and Planetshakers frontman Joth Hunt really adds to the dynamic of this song.
-This is one that would work in any congregation and really builds the faith of the people in your congregation.
+Russ Hutto of The Worship Community said "Nothing is Impossible" was a "great song", and thought that it "would work in any congregation and really builds the faith of the people in your congregation".

-Music videos
+Music video

 The official music video for the song was released on June 17, 2015 and has garnered over 3 million views as of April 2021.